Gluten-Free Zucchini Bread (Grain-Free)

 - Add grated zucchini and mix well.

-- Spoon mixture into a greased and lightly floured 8” x 4” loaf pan or 2 minis.
+- Spoon mixture into a greased and lightly floured 8x4-inch loaf pan or 2 mini loaf pans.

-- Bake for approximately 50 to 55 minutes or until a knife comes out dry.
+- Bake for approximately 50 to 55 minutes or until a knife comes out dry (less time for the minis).

 NOTE: A common store bought zucchini around 8.5” x 2” diameter will yield about 2 cups of grated zucchini.
 If you have two cups you can double this recipe.
 Also, if there’s a little extra zucchini, it could be added to the batter without adversely affecting the recipe.

-If you’re a fan of grain-free bread you need to try our Gluten-free Pumpkin Bread, our Easy Peasy No Yeast Sandwich Bread, or our delicious Banana Bread.
+If you’re a fan of grain-free bread you need to try our Pumpkin Bread, Easy Peasy No Yeast Sandwich Bread, or our delicious Banana Bread!

 Ideal zucchinis are small to medium-sized and free of nicks and cuts.
 Larger ones may look good but are sometimes watery and tasteless.
 Make sure they don’t have soft spots that may indicate they were bruised or too long off the vine.
 Vibrant colors usually mean more flavor.
 Fresh zucchini will have tiny hairs on the green skin.
 Make sure there is a good chunk of the stem still attached to the zucchini as those will last longer.